Homesteading Family Logo

 Our biggest tip for getting clean, healthy, and seasonal lunches on the table every day is to make enough dinner that you have leftovers the next day.
 We love the motto “cook once, eat twice” and it’s certainly a time-saver for a busy household.

-When we have fresh greens (which we’re excited to be able to grow greens year-round now), we’re big on having a nice green salad nearly every day for lunch.
+When we have fresh greens (we’re excited to be able to grow greens year-round now), we’re big on having a nice green salad nearly every day for lunch.
 A big salad really helps stretch the leftovers so everyone gets enough to eat.
 What goes in the salads depends on what else is in season!

 Another great lunch addition that helps stretch those leftovers is to have a fresh loaf of bread to slice and add some homemade butter to make a meal a little more substantial.
 We love our easy five-minute no-knead artisan bread as it’s simple to quickly bake in the morning and have it still slightly warm at lunchtime.
 (Another favorite is our sourdough parker-house rolls recipe!)